European shares rise led by defensive stocks, telecoms slump

 If you have any thoughts, suggestions or feedback on this, please email mike.dolan@thomsonreuters.com.

 Mike Dolan, Markets Editor EMEA.
-(Editing by Tom Heneghan and Keith Weir)

-* Videocon industries clarifies on news item, "Videocon hits 20 pct lower circuit for the second session on loan repayment worries"
+(Additional reporting by Danilo Masoni in Milan; Editing by Tom Heneghan)

-* March quarter net profit 35.5 million rupees versus 26.5 million rupees year ago
+* March quarter net profit 31.2 million rupees versus profit 7.7 million rupees year ago